basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 ---
 layout: post
 title: Conway's Game of Life on Ethereum
-date_created: 13 January 2021
+date_created: 31 January 2021
 location: Vancouver, Canada
 comments: true
-description: I built Conway's Game of Life to run on the Ethereum Blockchain network, usign Solidity - you can use it now!
+description: I built Conway's Game of Life to run on the Ethereum Blockchain network, using Solidity - you can use it now!
 time_to_read_estimate: 7
 twitterCardType: summary_large_image
 tags: [opinions, reviews, podcasts]